Tenno Sho (Spring) Preview, Tips, Runners & Trends

 Tenno Sho (Spring) Trainer Statistics

-There are two leading trainers in the Tenno Sho (Spring) over the last 10 renewals, with both Hisashi Shimizu and Takahisa Tezuka, who have both won the race two times.
+There are two leading trainers in the Tenno Sho (Spring) over the last 10 renewals, with both Hisashi Shimizu and Takahisa Tezuka, who have both won the race twice.
 Hisashi Shimizu's winners have been with Kitasan Black (2016 & 2017).
 Takahisa Tezuka winners have been with Fierement (2019 & 2020).
-There is one trainer who has not had the best of times in the Tenno Sho (Spring), Yasutoshi Ikee has sent a total of 10 runners to the race without recording any wins.
+One trainer has not had the best of times in the Tenno Sho (Spring); Yasutoshi Ikee has sent a total of 10 runners to the race without recording a win.

 Here are some of the top Tenno Sho (Spring) trainer statistics over the last 10 renewals (R = Runners, W = Winners, P = Places including winners, Win LSP is based on 1pt Win and EW LSP is based on 0.5pt Win & 0.5pt Place):